 When an attorney or other representative is unable to attend the interview for any reason, the individual being interviewed may elect to proceed with the interview without his or her representative.
 The applicant's or petitioner's decision to proceed without his or her attorney or accredited representative must be voluntary.
-If the individual wishes to proceed without his or her representative the USCIS official should obtain a written statement from the individual.
+If the individual wishes to proceed without his or her representative, the USCIS official should obtain a written statement from the individual.
+Written statements are to be filed in the record of proceedings.
 When possible, the attorney or accredited representative should communicate his or her consent to proceed without him or her present.
-The officer may still consider statements and submissions by the individual's attorney or other representative in his or her absence.
+The officer should still consider statements and submissions by the individual's attorney or other representative in his or her absence.

-6. Revise Chapter 15.2 to read:
+7. Revise Chapter 15.2 to read: